 - Reflective journaling to record hunches and outcomes, building trust through evidence.

-These practices don’t replace logic.
+These practices do not replace logic.
 The goal is alignment: when head and gut agree, decisions feel clearer and more authentic.

 A Practical Path to Building Inner Trust

-Treat this like getting to know a person—your deeper self.
+Treat this like getting to know someone—your deeper self.
 With patience and curiosity you’ll learn to pause and ask, “What is this feeling trying to tell me?”
-Below are tangible exercises to help you separate genuine intuitive hits from fear-based reactions.
-Combining mindfulness, body awareness, and structured reflection helps you form a reliable inner compass.
+The exercises below help you separate genuine intuitive hits from fear-based reactions.
+Combining mindfulness, body awareness, and structured reflection forms a reliable inner compass.

 Core Practices for Developing Intuition